 Horton Plains National Park is a national park in the highlands of Sri Lanka.
-Known as “Maha Eliya” in ancient times, it lies about 20 kilometres south of Nuwara Eliya and 20 kilometres west of Haputale, 2000 meters above seat level among the second and third tallest mountains in Sri Lanka – Kirigalpotta and Totapola.
-The average temperature in this area is about 16 C. With high winds in the evening it can be quite chilly.
-The park covers 31.60 km², and is a mixture of highland forest and wet grassland.
+Known as “Maha Eliya” in ancient times, it lies about 20 kilometres south of Nuwara Eliya and 20 kilometres west of Haputale, 2000 meters above sea level among the second and third tallest mountains in Sri Lanka – Kirigalpotta and Totapola.
+The average temperature in this area is about 16 C. With high winds in the evening, it can be quite chilly.
+The park covers 31.60 km² and is a mixture of highland forest and wet grassland.
 This is the only National Park in Sri Lanka where visitors are allowed to walk on their own on the designated tracks.

 Sambar is the most common animal in the plains but wild boars and leopards too can be found in this area.